-In order to spot areas for improvement, get curious and consciously observe your standard practices.
+To spot areas for improvement, get curious and consciously observe your standard practices.
 Which step could be ripe for change?

 3. Don’t Ignore Outliers or Complainers

-Every business has their fair share of annoying customers or clients.
+Every business has its fair share of annoying customers or clients.
 At this point, their complaints have likely become background noise for you.
 However, you must still appreciate their perspective as an outsider.
 Yes, they probably don’t communicate clearly and often exaggerate.
 But listen to the substance of their complaints.
 Do they usually focus on the same issue?
 Is the root of the problem hidden under their poor communication style?

 These complaints could very well be the forewarning of a growing problem that could eventually do much more damage to your business.